Fingertips/kari/README.markdown

 # Kari

-Kari is a Ruby API documentation browser for Mac OS X
+Kari is a Ruby API documentation browser for Mac OS X. Kari is no longer under development.

 ## Requirements